MarcDrexler/3Commas.BotCreator/README.md

 Implementation is build upon the CryptoExchange.Net, 3Commas.Net and Binance.Net libraries.
 Thanks for the brilliant work!

-I develop and maintain this package on my own for free in my spare time.

 The only use cases available are the ones I needed for myself.
 But if you need something, [let me know](https://github.com/MarcDrexler/3Commas.BotCreator/issues).

 Also if you think something is broken or have any questions, please open an [Issue](https://github.com/MarcDrexler/3Commas.BotCreator/issues).